-This article outlines what operations in Terra have a Google Cloud Platform (GCP) cost and how you will pay for GCP charges with a Terra Billing project linked to a Google Cloud billing account.
-It also explains how Terra and Google Cloud billing are related (i.e., Terra Billing projects act as a pass-through to pay for the GCP costs of your work in Terra) and (broadly) how Google calculates and bills Terra users for charges.
+This article outlines what operations in Terra have a Google Cloud cost and how you will pay for GCP resources with a Terra Billing project linked to a Google Cloud billing account.
+It also explains how Terra and Google Cloud billing are related (i.e., Terra Billing projects act as a pass-through to pay for the Google Cloud costs of your work in Terra) and (broadly) how Google calculates and bills Terra users for charges.

-The Terra platform itself is a cloud-native system that is free to use with a registered account.
-You pay only for the resources you use, such as GCP costs associated with operations in Terra.
+The Terra platform itself is a cloud-native system that does not charge for administration or support services.
+You pay only for the resources you use, such as Google Cloud costs associated with operations in Terra.